rongstat/meta-visualization/README.md

 2. Load the R script `main_function.R` in the directory `R Codes`.
 3. Run the R script `ReligionText.R` in the directory `R Codes`.

+Note that the main difference between the function `ensemble.viz()` in `main_fun.R` and the function `ensemble.v.local` in `main_function.R` is whether the pairwise distance matrices for the candidate visualizations are returned.
+For general applications, we recommend `ensemble.viz()` in `main_fun.R` as it requires less memory, especially for large datasets.

 For further questions and inquiries, please contact Rong Ma (rongm@stanford.edu).